A Stochastic Block Hypergraph model: Simulations and results

 Basically, we can distinguish strategies that depend on the current fraction of the hyperedges and those that do not.
 The `majority' or `weighted' strategies depend on the composition of the hyperedge and tend to favor the dominant community leading to hyperedges with smaller diversity.
 In contrast, the `max' or `min' strategies don't depend on the fraction in the existing hyperedges and favor diversity, leading to a smaller value of the Gini coefficient.

 These arguments concern the average structure of hyperedges but say nothing about the fluctuations of their composition.
-In order to characterize the differences among the hyperedges of a given hypergraph realization, we will use the relative standard deviation $\delta$ of the Gini coefficient
+In order to characterize the differences among the hyperedges of a given hypergraph realization, we will use the relative standard deviation $\Delta$ of the Gini coefficient

-A small $\delta$ indicates that most hyperedges have typically the same value of the Gini coefficient, while a large $\delta$ indicates a large heterogeneity of the hyperedges composition.
+A small $\Delta$ indicates that most hyperedges have typically the same value of the Gini coefficient, while a large $\Delta$ indicates a large heterogeneity of the hyperedges composition.

-In Fig.~\ref{fig:cStd}, we show the value of $\delta$ versus $q/p$ for different values of $N/E$ and for the different strategies.
+In Fig.~\ref{fig:cStd}, we show the value of $\Delta$ versus $q/p$ for different values of $N/E$ and for the different strategies.

-We observe on this figure that $\delta$ is increasing with $q/p$.
+We observe in this figure that $\Delta$ is increasing with $q/p$.
 For $q\approx 0$, all hyperedges are almost pure and when $q$ is increasing, fluctuations increase in general quickly.
 For $q=p$, all strategies lead to the same fluctuation.
 We observe here two remarkable facts.
-First, for all strategies, except for the `max' one, $\delta$ is a monotonously increasing function of $q/p$.
+First, for all strategies, except for the `max' one, $\Delta$ is a monotonously increasing function of $q/p$.
 Indeed, for the `max' strategy, there is an optimum here around $q/p\approx 0.2$.

-At this point, the heterogeneity among hyperedges is the largest.
+At this point, the diversity in hyperedge composition is the largest: there are a significant number of hyperedges tending toward a pure composition as $q$ is low, but hyperedges are mixing themselves more rapidly than with other strategies, thus creating a state where pure and mixed hyperedges coexist more than other strategies, explaining the optimum of $\Delta$.
 This example shows that the largest heterogeneity is not necessarily obtained for $q=p$ but depends strongly on the hyperedge formation process.